 - The area around Pittsburgh consists of a tri-county area, depending on where you are; Beaver County, Butler County, and Allegheny County (which contains Pittsburgh) is a common one, but the Allegheny/Westmoreland duo-county area is generally referred to as well.

-- The region California's San Francisco Bay (including the major cities San Francisco, San Jose, and Oakland, as well as many smaller cities and suburbs, all spread over no fewer than six counties) is called the "San Francisco Bay Area"—but natives invariably call it just the "Bay Area", even when far from home, where people might not know which "bay" they're talking about.
+- The reason California's San Francisco Bay (including the major cities San Francisco, San Jose, and Oakland, as well as many smaller cities and suburbs, all spread over no fewer than six counties) is called the "San Francisco Bay Area"—but natives invariably call it just the "Bay Area", even when far from home, where people might not know which "bay" they're talking about.